 Activities include our annual Spring Flower Show and Sale; the annual Dinner Meeting in October with a program on AVs presented by a well-known speaker; and other activities such as potting clinics.
 All offer the opportunity to socialize with and learn from other violet enthusiasts.

 Spring Show and Plant Sale: We will again sponsor an AVSA-approved African violet show and plant sale.
 The show gives people an opportunity to enter their plants and floral designs for judging to win ribbons and prizes.
 You can also attend workshops on AV care.
 At the sale, commercially grown plants and supplies are sold, along with plants grown by our members.
 There is an entrance fee to Tower Hill - $12 for Adults, $9.00 for Seniors

 Annual Dinner Meeting: At our annual dinner and business meeting held each October, we sponsor a noted national guest speaker to address members on special issues in cultivating African violets.
-This year's speakers will be JIm Roberts and Andrew Norris from MAAVS.
+This year's speakers to be determined.
 In addition, there is a plant sale and raffle.

 2016 Dinner and Business Meeting October 15, 2016